titanfede25/Disney/README.md

 Then you will have to use Postman.
 If you do not know how to use it, [here](https://guru99.com/postman-tutorial.html) is a guide

-Then in the Postman you have to put in the URL input "http://localhost:3001/..."
+Then in the Postman you have to put in the URL input (post) "http://localhost:3001/auth/login"

+If there is no problem with that request, you can start using the API "http://localhost:3001/..."

 Watch all you can do with the [swagger.json](./swagger.json)